dbpedia/dev.dbpedia.org/markdown/Download_DBpedia.md

 ## Overview

-* DBpedia extracts information from Wikipedia, Wikidata, Commons and other projects
+* DBpedia extracts information from all Wikipedia languages, Wikidata, Commons and other projects
 * The extraction runs monthly around the 7th, for details see the [Improve DBpedia section](http://dev.dbpedia.org/Improve_DBpedia)
-* You can also read the documentation and create custom SPARQL queries at individual datasets at the [Databus DBpedia Account](https://databus.dbpedia.org/dbpedia)
+* You can also read the documentation and create custom SPARQL queries for individual datasets at the [Databus DBpedia Account](https://databus.dbpedia.org/dbpedia)

-DBpedia's data is published via [https://databus.dbpedia.org](https://databus.dbpedia.org) This page contains useful queries.
+* The data is split into different modules or groups according to their dependencies

+## Modules

+* **[generic](https://databus.dbpedia.org/dbpedia/generic)** - available for ~140 languages, based on the [pages-articles-multistream Wikimedia dumps](https://dumps.wikimedia.org/), uses [the automatic extractors written in scala](https://github.com/dbpedia/extraction-framework/tree/master/core/src/main/scala/org/dbpedia/extraction/mappings) on the Wiki syntax and produces predicates of the form `http://dbpedia.org/property` or `http://$lang.dbpedia.org/property` as well as other standard vocabularies, such as `foaf`, `rdfs:label`, `skos`, `wgs84` .
+They have the broadest coverage and decent quality.
+* **[mappings](https://databus.dbpedia.org/dbpedia/mappings)** - avalailable for ~40 languages.
+The [InfoboxMappingsExtractor](https://github.com/dbpedia/extraction-framework/blob/master/core/src/main/scala/org/dbpedia/extraction/mappings/InfoboxMappingsExtractor.scala) can be configured and optimized with easier to write rules called mappings, edited in the Mappings Wiki.
+This module produces  triples with `http://dbpedia.org/ontology/` predicates.
+They have a higher quality, but are fewer.
+They are an improved complement of the `generic` module.
+Also ontology types using `rdf:type` are in this module.
+* **[wikidata](https://databus.dbpedia.org/dbpedia/wikidata)** - applies a set of extractors and mappings on the [Wikidata XML dumps](https://dumps.wikimedia.org/wikidatawiki/) to make Wikidata compatible with `generic` and `mappings`.
+Uses `http://wikidata.dbpedia.org/resource/Q[0-9+]` as subject.
+Also has configurable Mappings Extractor to map `P[0-9]+` to `http://dbpedia.org/ontology` and other standard vocabularies.
+* **offline - [text](https://databus.dbpedia.org/dbpedia/text)** - available in 140 languages, uses the HTML queried from the Wikipedia API to extract short and long abstracts and other relevant information for Natural Language Processing via the [NIF Extractor](https://github.com/dies-und-lenes/extraction-framework/blob/multilingual-live/core/src/main/scala/org/dbpedia/extraction/mappings/NifExtractor.scala).
+Requires online requests to https://en.wikipedia.org/w/api.php or a local mirror, set up with http://www.nongnu.org/wp-mirror/
+  * Will run again in Oct 2019
+* **in development - [ontology](https://databus.dbpedia.org/dbpedia/ontology)** Provides version snapshots of the DBpedia Ontology from the [Mappings Wiki](http://mappings.dbpedia.org),
+  * Snapshots are currently developed by [Denis](https://databus.dbpedia.org/denis/ontology/dbo-snapshots) and will be moved soon.

 ## Databus SPARQL API